Starting a Website: WordPress Site Design

 I want to briefly touch on custom CSS and child themes.
 These complex customizations are only available on self-hosted WordPress.

 Child themes are the best way to edit the core functionality of a theme.
 You need to have knowledge of PHP before attempting to change files in a theme, as coding something incorrectly can completely break your site.
 When you create a child theme, you are creating a theme that calls another theme for its core functionality.
-The child theme only contains files that are coded differently from the same files in the parent theme.
+The child theme only contains files that contain different code from the same files in the parent theme.

 There are two big advantages of child themes.
-Child themes can be easily rolled back if a code change breaks the site.
-They also won’t be overwritten when the parent theme is updated.
+It is relatively easy to roll back child themes if a code change breaks the site.
+They also are not overwritten when updating the parent theme.
 Theme developers often release updates to themes to add features, repair broken functionality, or increase security.
-When these updates are loaded, they replace all of the files in the theme, including any custom work done on the parent theme.
-Child themes are stored separately from the parent theme, so the child theme is not affected directly by updates.
+When loading these updates, they replace all of the files in the theme, including any custom work done on the parent theme.
+Child themes are independent from the parent theme, so the child theme is not affected directly by updates.

 The next step will be setting up pages and posts and delivering content to your site visitors.
 This is what having a WordPress site is all about, so be sure to join me for the last part in this series.